rafaelpcarneiro/cleaningCaptchas/README.md

 ## Results so far

-I have applied algorithms such as Naive Bayes, Logistic Regression and SVM to each pixel of a image.
+I have applied algorithms such as Naive Bayes, Logistic Regression and SVM to each pixel of an image to obtain the final version.
 Such methods are on their respective branch.

-As an example, down below I have two images, the original, and the version which the algorithm understand as the real image without noise, under a certain risk.
-Examples
+As an example, down below I have applied the SVM hypothesis class into a collection of images obtaining what is understod by the best classifier as the real image.

 1.
 <p align="center">